Gaponovoz/CusTickers/README.md

 (for creating installation program)
 8. 7zr 7z archiver command line version (name in my project - "custick")
 (for sticker packaging feature)
+9. FART by Lionello Lunesu
+(for hot replacing variables)
+10. AutoHotkey v1.1.34.3 by Lexikos (name in my project - "Worker") (for hot using earlier replaced code snippet)

 ------------